 - 1. Complete the PFE School Application. - 2.
 Identify committed PFE team members and be familiar with job descriptions for each. - 3.
 Facilitate effective communication among team members. - 4.
-Share the story of PFE in your local communities and churches. - 5.
-Participate in any site visits done by PFE office.
+Share the story of PFE in your local communities and churches.
+(PowerPoint available upon request) - 5.
+Secure donations for the school's portion (30%) of student scholarship. - 6.
+Acknowledge your local donors. - 7.
+Participate in any site visits done by the SFFC Foundation staff. - 8.
+Write a personal note of thanks to the mentors at the end of the school year.